gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 </div>

-So instead, I divide each tile into a list of subtiles; for instance a tile with 150 particles in it gets broken down into two subtiles of 64 particles and one subtile of 22, or three subtiles in total.
+So instead, I divide each tile into a list of subtiles; for instance, a tile with 150 particles in it gets broken down into two subtiles of 64 particles and one subtile of 22, or three subtiles in total.
 All that's needed for addressing the subtiles is the tile index and corresponding subtile index (all packed into a single 32-bit integer in my case).
 I can now dispatch over all subtiles and go much more wide and even across the device. :slightly_smiling_face: